tymyrddin/purple/source/index.rst

 ----

-A gray hat red team does have to consider legal and corporate policies when operating.
-This has implications on how realistic certain scenarios can be played out – but certain scenarios should be at least played out on paper via tabletop exercises.
+A gray hat red team can better simulate real attackers, yet does have to consider legal and corporate policies when operating.
+This has implications on how realistic certain scenarios can be played out – and some scenarios can be played out on paper or via tabletop exercises.

 .. toctree::
    :glob: